OlivierLD/raspberry-coffee/NMEA-mux-WebUI/compass-mux/README.md

 > Note:
 > In case you are only interested in the heading - for example, you also have the possibility
-> to have the first `NMEA.multiplexer` feeding a cache, that can then be accessed by some REST requests, like
+> to have the first `NMEA-multiplexer` feeding a cache, that can then be accessed by some REST requests, like
 ```
  GET http://192.168.42.20:9999/mux/cache
 ```